OWASP/www-project-integration-standards/writeups/owasp_in_sdlc/index.md

 Hopefully by this stage, features are adequately designed, written, and tested.
 This stage involves configuration, resilience and observability.
 Here, the Mod Security [Core Rule Set](https://github.com/OWASP/www-project-modsecurity-core-rule-set) can be used to effectively detect and block several attacks against the platform.

-Moreover, secure configuration standards can be tested for using the [Open Policy Agent](https://www.openpolicyagent.org/).
+Moreover, secure configuration standards can be enforced during the deployment using the [Open Policy Agent](https://www.openpolicyagent.org/).

 Last projects such as the [ELK stack](https://www.elastic.co/elastic-stack), [Grafana](https://grafana.com/) and [Prometheus](https://prometheus.io/docs/introduction/overview/) can be used to aggregate logging and provide observability.